-19 years after its release, not only does Trainspotting remain one of Scotland's most raw and uncouth film exports, in 2015 it serves as the perfect antithesis to the collective beige of the onslaught of spy films and computer generated superhero epics.
-An adaptation of Irvine Welsh's novel of the same name, neither before nor since have the effects of heroin been so indulged on screen or the bleak realities of addiction so artistically (read: graphically) explored.
-While poster shops and misguided marketers of the noughties truly bastardised its opening monologue, seminal moments like Rent Boy's toilet dive, Spud's STB moment and the unprecedentedly bleak and brutal realism of the sudden infant death scene (and still and still the tabloids managed to get themselves in a lather about how Trainspotting 'glorified drug use') make it an outrageous, iconic film like no other.
+19 years after its release, Trainspotting remains not only one of Scotland's most raw and uncouth film exports, but in 2015, it also serves as the perfect antithesis to the collective beige of spy films and computer generated superhero epics.
+An adaptation of Irvine Welsh's novel of the same name, we've never seen the effects of heroin so indulged on screen, nor the bleak realities of addiction so artistically (read: graphically) explored.
+While poster shops and misguided marketers of the noughties truly bastardized its opening monologue, seminal moments like Rent Boy's toilet dive, Spud's STB moment and the unprecedentedly bleak and brutal realism of the sudden infant death scene (and still and still the tabloids managed to get themselves in a lather about how Trainspotting 'glorified drug use') make it an outrageous, iconic film like no other.

 It nurtured the careers of Robert Carlyle and Jonny Lee Miller, and catapulted Ewan McGregor and director Danny Boyle from the underbelly of Edinburgh into Hollywood and beyond.
 Here's what some of the cast of Trainspotting have been up to in not much detail at all.
 Hint: it's mostly Ha'rry Potter.

 Whilst already enjoying some success off the back of his role in Shallow Grave, it was McGregor's role as Mark Renton that made him a household name and shot his career into a whole new galaxy (quite literally, his role as Obi-Wan Kenobi followed not long after).
 You've probably seen him in the greatest film of all time, Moulin Rouge, but have you seen his...
 Instagram?
 Like this and this.
 Listen out of for his dulcet Scottish tones in an upcoming remake of Beauty and the Beast.